Shekhar Gurera

-Shekhar Gurera, or Chander Shekhar Gurera, is an Indian editorial cartoonist, illustrator, and graphic designer.
+Shekhar Gurera, also known as Dr. Chander Shekhar Gurera, is an Indian editorial cartoonist, illustrator, and graphic designer.
 He publishes regular cartoons with comments about India's political and social trends.
-His daily pocket cartoons appear in several English, Hindi, and regional language daily newspapers Punjab Kesari, Hind Samachar, Jag Bani, Nava Bharat, Central Chronicle, The Pioneer, Sanmarg and Navodaya Times among others.
+His daily pocket cartoons appear in several English, Hindi, and regional language daily newspapers Punjab Kesari, Hind Samachar, Jag Bani, Nava Bharat, Central Chronicle The Pioneer, Sanmarg and Navodaya Times among others.
 He started his cartoon career in 1984 as a freelancer.